kigster/arli/README.md

 ![](docs/arli-in-action.png)

+Let's break down what you see on the above screenshot:

+ * First Arli prints the header, containing Arli version, the command, as well as the destination library path that the libraries are going to get installed to.
+ * Next, Arli is looping, and for each library without the `url` field, it performs a search by the library `name` (and optionally its `version`), and then it prints the resulting library's name in blue.
+ * The `version` that either was specified in the `Arlifile`, or is the latest for this library is printed next, in green.
+ * Then Arli downloads the library sources either using the URL provided, or the URL attribute of the search result.
+Note, that **Arli always downloads libraries into a temporary folder first, always!**.
+It then scans the files inside, and determines the *canonical directory name* for the given library based on the most appropriate C/C++ header file.
+The library is first moved to this new name within the temporary folder, and the resulting directory is finally moved into the library path, while also handling the use-case where the library's canonical folder may already exist in the destination.
+There are three possible actions in this case that can be taken:

+ * the silent default action is to simply **overwrite the existing library folder**.
+ * by using `-e [ abort | backup ]` you can optionally do the following:
+   * With the `abort` option, the first time an existing library is encountered, the entire command is halted, and an exception is thrown.
+   * With the `backup` option, the old library folder is moved by adding an extension `.arli-backup-<TIMESTAMP>`.

 Note that `-f yaml` specifies the format of the 'lock' file (`Arlifile.<format>`).
 So in this case our `Arlifile.yaml` will contain all library details obtained from the central database in YAML format.

 ### How Does It Work?